 Guest dialog Posted February 5, 2014 Share Posted February 5, 2014 Take a look at multi texture from cg-source.com Link to comment Share on other sites More sharing options...

-M V Posted February 6, 2014 Share Posted February 6, 2014 You probably won't get realistic timber siding without using modelled geometry - that is, modelling each board, unless you are only doing a small extent.
+M V Posted February 6, 2014 Share Posted February 6, 2014 eliotblenkarne said: You probably won't get realistic timber siding without using modelled geometry - that is, modelling each board, unless you are only doing a small extent.
 I find something like the free 1001bit plugin useful for producing individual boards etc from a face.
 I use it for weatherboards, floor boards etc, only takes a couple of clicks.
 Great plugin, but others may use something better still.
 Then you simply need to find a high quality non-tiling texture - paying for it through somewhere like arroway etc is easiest, but you could easily find something on the various texture websites like cgtextures or environment-textures I'm sure.
 Then you just need to make your various bump and reflection maps in gimp/photoshop.
 Bump might not be such an issue as it will likely be a fine texture?
 Good luck 1001 will no allow you to produce clapboards though, from what I understand.
 Link to comment Share on other sites More sharing options...

 Eliot Blenkarne Posted February 6, 2014 Share Posted February 6, 2014 (edited) Well it depends.
 I can imitate the effect using the horizontal louvre tool - they aren't perfect, but pretty close.
 Unless you're looking "up" from under them, you'd never know.
 Edit: Welcome to suggestions of a better means to achieve this though!
 Edited February 6, 2014 by eliotblenkarne Link to comment Share on other sites More sharing options...